 I realized I didn’t know the number of the police to call if the “bad men” showed up since this was the next town over from ours.
 I continued to check on the patients and sat and read my Bible during my next break.
 I decided to avoid Vera the rest of the night.

-At 5 a.m.
+At five a.m.
 I began going room to room to fill each patient’s water pitcher with fresh ice water.
 I was still deep in thought about Vera and her talking dog and loaded gun as I walked into my last patient’s room.
-All of a sudden, she screamed, leaped out of bed, and lunged for me!
-I turned and ran out of her room and down to the end of the hallway as fast as I could, my heart racing!
+All of a sudden, she screamed, leaped out of bed, and lunged for me.
+I turned and ran out of her room and down to the end of the hallway as fast as I could, my heart racing.
 I stopped and turned around, but all was quiet.
 I waited a few minutes and asked the Lord for courage.
-I slowly walked back down to her room and peaked around the corner.
+I slowly walked back down to her room and peeked around the corner.
 She was back in bed fast asleep.
 I decided to wait and fill her water pitcher after the day shift arrived.
-After the sun rose, I walked in her room, and opened her blinds.
+After the sun rose, I walked into her room and opened her blinds.
 She opened her eyes and smiled sweetly at me.
 I exhaled a sigh of relief that the night was over.

 I never saw Vera again after that night.
 Years later I worked as a Nurse Practitioner in a psychiatric hospital and learned much more about psychosis (being out of reality) and auditory hallucinations (hearing voices).
 Vera was likely mentally ill and very paranoid that night.
-Today, there are many effective medications for psychosis, but in the 1970’s there were only a couple meds.
+Today, there are many effective medications for psychosis, but in the 1970s there were only a few.

 When growing up, I don’t recall anyone ever being murdered in my town or hearing about workplace violence.
-We only had the newspaper for local news, so I led a rather sheltered life in the country.
-I really had no idea how much danger we were in that night if Vera would have started shooting imaginary “evil men”.
-We were very isolated among the cornfields, and 9-1-1 did not exist in those days.
-But God clearly was my refuge and strength that night and protected us!
-I love Psalm 46:1- God is our refuge and strength, a very PRESENT help in trouble.
+We read the newspaper for local news.
+I led a sheltered life in the country.
+I had no idea how much danger we were in that night if Vera would have started shooting imaginary “evil men”.
+We were isolated among the cornfields, and 9-1-1 did not exist in those days.
+But God clearly was my refuge and strength that night and protected us.
+I love Psalm 46:1 (KJV).